Curated OER

 Chem 152-Nuclear Chemistry

-In this nuclear chemistry learning exercise, students answer ten questions about radioactive decay, half life, electron capture and alpha emission.
+In this nuclear chemistry worksheet, students answer ten questions about radioactive decay, half life, electron capture and alpha emission.

 Curated OER